Markeith Loyd's trial pushed back again; new judge and date set

 ORANGE COUNTY, Fla. - Accused cop killer Markeith Loyd’s trial has been pushed back again.

-He was scheduled to be tried for murder of his pregnant ex-girlfriend, Sade Dixon, in May.
-Tuesday morning that date was postponed again, to Sept.
+Loyd was scheduled to be tried in May on murder charges for the death of his pregnant ex-girlfriend, Sade Dixon.
+But Tuesday, a judge rescheduled the trial for Sept.
 30.

 Related Headlines